What an SSL Certificate Actually Is (and Why You Don't Need to Buy One)

-SSL certificates used to be a real purchase — $50 to $200 per year for the privilege of https://.
-In 2026 that is a scam in almost every indie context.
-Let’s Encrypt and Cloudflare hand out free certificates that browsers trust identically.
-Below is the model, the commands to verify your cert, and the self-host configs if you’re not on a platform.
+SSL certificates used to be a real line item: roughly $50 to $200 a year just for the https:// padlock.
+As of June 2026, paying for one is wasted money in almost every indie context.
+Let’s Encrypt, Google Trust Services, and Cloudflare hand out free, browser-trusted certificates, and a paid DigiCert DV cert (which starts around $300/year) is cryptographically identical to the free one.
+This guide gives you the mental model, the exact commands to verify your cert, and the self-host configs if you are not on a managed platform.

-- Your browser shows a “not secure” warning — likely a config issue, not a missing-cert-purchase issue.
+• Your browser shows “Not secure” — almost always a config or mixed-content issue, not a missing-purchase issue.

 Quick verdict

-Do not buy an SSL certificate as an indie.
-Use the free one your host (Vercel, Firebase, Netlify, Cloudflare Pages, Cloudflare for non-hosted sites) provides.
-Only consider paid certificates for enterprise EV (extended validation) needs — which almost no indie site has.
+Do not buy an SSL certificate as an indie developer.
+Use the free one your host provides (Vercel, Firebase, Netlify, Cloudflare Pages), or front your origin with Cloudflare.
+Paid certificates only make sense for organizations that specifically need OV/EV identity validation, a warranty, or vendor support contracts — almost no indie site does.

 Before you start

-- Domain points at your host correctly (DNS resolves).
+• Domain points at your host correctly (DNS resolves — check with dig yourdomain.com).

 Step by step

-Most hosts auto-provision.
-Vercel, Netlify, Firebase, Cloudflare Pages, Render, Fly — add the domain, wait for “SSL provisioned” (usually < 1 hour after DNS is correct).
+1. Most hosts auto-provision.
+On Vercel, Netlify, Firebase, Cloudflare Pages, Render, or Fly, add the domain and wait for “SSL provisioned” — usually under an hour after DNS is correct.
+You do nothing else.

 curl -vI https://yourdomain.com 2>&1 | grep -E 'subject:|issuer:|HTTP|Verify return code'